-Driving during or just after it has rained can be challenging.
+Driving during or just after it’s rained can be challenging.
 From reduced visibility to worsened grip on the road, there are plenty of pitfalls that can cause problems for even the most experienced drivers.

-Here are our top tips for safe driving when it’s raining cats and dogs, or even just navigating greasy roads after light rainfall.
+Here are our top tips for safe driving in heavy rain and storms, or even just navigating greasy roads after light rainfall.

 If you’re driving on roads that have been dry for a while and have suddenly experienced rain, or may have iced over on cold days, lack of grip is the other pitfall to watch out for.
 Take corners more slowly and don’t accelerate out of them too quickly, or you could end up spinning your car.

-If the heavens have truly opened, check out our how to drive through flooded roads guide for top tips on driving on roads that have become completely flooded.
+If the heavens have truly opened, check out our how to drive through flooded roads guide for tips on driving on roads that are completely underwater.